Humanistic psychology: Social change

 Relevant work was not confined to these pioneer thinkers.
-In 1978, members of the Association for Humanistic Psychology (AHP) embarked on a three-year effort to explore how the principles of humanistic psychology could be used to further the process of positive social and political change.
+In 1978, members of the Association for Humanistic Psychology embarked on a three-year effort to explore how the principles of humanistic psychology could be used to further the process of positive social and political change.
 The effort included a "12-Hour Political Party", held in San Francisco in 1980, where nearly 1,400 attendees discussed presentations by such non-traditional social thinkers as Ecotopia author Ernest Callenbach, Aquarian Conspiracy author Marilyn Ferguson, Person/Planet author Theodore Roszak, and New Age Politics author Mark Satin.
 The emergent perspective was summarized in a manifesto by AHP President George Leonard.
 It proffered such ideas as moving to a slow-growth or no-growth economy, decentralizing and "deprofessionalizing" society, and teaching social and emotional competencies in order to provide a foundation for more humane public policies and a healthier culture.

 There have been many other attempts to articulate humanistic-psychology-oriented approaches to social change.
 For example, in 1979 psychologist Kenneth Lux and economist Mark A. Lutz called for a new economics based on humanistic psychology rather than utilitarianism.
 Also in 1979, California state legislator John Vasconcellos published a book calling for the integration of liberal politics and humanistic-psychological insight.
 From 1979 to 1983 the New World Alliance, a U.S. political organization based in Washington, D.C., attempted to inject humanistic-psychology ideas into political thinking and processes; sponsors of its newsletter included Vasconcellos and Carl Rogers.

-In 1989 Maureen O'Hara, who had worked with both Carl Rogers and Paulo Freire, pointed to a convergence between the two thinkers.
+In 1989, Maureen O'Hara, who had worked with both Rogers and Paulo Freire, pointed to a convergence between the two thinkers.
 According to O'Hara, both focus on developing critical consciousness of situations which oppress and dehumanize.
 Throughout the 1980s and 1990s, Institute of Noetic Sciences president Willis Harman argued that significant social change cannot occur without significant consciousness change.
 In the 21st century, influenced by humanistic psychology, people such as Edmund Bourne, Joanna Macy, Gabor Maté, and Marshall Rosenberg continued to apply psychological insights to social and political issues.

 In addition to its uses in thinking about social change, humanistic psychology is considered to be the main theoretical and methodological source of humanistic social work.